elasticpath/composable-frontend/packages/create-epcc-app/README.md

-# Create Elastic Path Commerce Cloud Storefront
+# `BETA` Create Elastic Path Commerce Cloud Storefront

 The fastest way to get up and running with Elastic Path Commerce Cloud is by using `create-epcc-app`.
 To get started, use the following command: